Message queues in GeMRTOS #

 A consumer task should be subscribed to a message resource prior to receiving messages with the following function:

-The function subscribes the current executing task to the message queue resource specified.
+The gu_queue_subscribe function subscribes the current executing task to the message queue resource specified.
 A consumer tasks should be previously subscribe to the message queue resource in order to be able to receive messages with the gu_queue_receive function.
 The Message Queue should be created with gu_queue_create.

 A message queue is subscribed with the following parameters:

-ptcb It is a pointer to the task's TCB to be subscribe to the queue
+Name Description ptcb It is a pointer to the task's TCB to be subscribe to the queue presource It is a pointer to the message queue resource to be subscribe to.

 Sending messages to a Message queue resource #